-Somehow this has been the longest yet shortest 6 months of my life.
+Somehow this has been the longest, yet shortest 6 months of my life.
 When you have a love so big that is suddenly gone there is going to be even bigger grieving.
 Only days later you’re expected to wander back into the world where everything looks the same and nobody has any idea that you are drowning in sadness and struggling to breathe.

 Grief can’t be pushed down forever, it’s there and it needs to come out.
 There’ll be days where you’re going to break down and you’re crying so hard you throw up.
 Or you see a father and daughter out for lunch and pain rips through your chest so hard you think you’re having a heart attack.
 You will feel lonely, very fucking lonely.
 Even when you’re laying in bed with your partner and his holding you so tight, while you’re gasping for air, you’ll feel lonely.
-I feel guilty every day because I can’t come to the terms with the fact he was actually dying, even after the doctor told me, even after I had to tell my sister.
+I feel guilty every day because I couldn’t come to the terms with the fact he was actually dying, even after the doctor told me, even after I had to tell my sister.
 I still didn’t believe it.

 It’s hard to come to terms with the fact that your father is never going to watch you get married, or meet your children.
-Especially when you know that’s all he ever wanted, instead, my father will live on through stories I tell people like the time he came over to cook Laksa.
+Especially when you know that’s all he ever wanted, instead, my father will live on through stories I tell people like the time he came over to cook Curry Laksa.

-It was a cold Winter’s day, I’m sitting by the fire when I hear ACDC blaring down the street.
+It was a cold winter’s day, I’m sitting by the fire when I hear ACDC blaring down the street.
 I knew who it was, Dad always turned up everywhere like that.
 He would sit in the car tapping his feet and bobbing his head until the song finished.
-He eventually comes inside and says he’s going to make Laksa.
+He eventually comes inside and says he’s going to make Curry Laksa.

-Hell yeah, you are Daddio!
+Hell yeah you are Daddio!

 I decided it needed more shrimp paste and have the brilliant idea to add some!
 Should’ve been added into the paste but surely a teaspoon wouldn’t hurt being added now?
 All high and mighty I begin to add in the shrimp paste, and then 3/4 of the bottle falls in!!!
 3/4 of the whole damn bottle!

 My father can not know what I have just done, I would never hear the end of it.
-I started running around the kitchen like a madwoman adding more coconut milk, chopping chilli faster than I ever had and chucking them in.
+I started running around the kitchen like a madwoman adding more coconut milk, chopping chilli faster than I ever had and chucking it in.
 His 2ft away from me and hasn’t noticed yet because he’s so engrossed in whatever tale he’s telling.
 Eventually, the Laksa starts to taste normal again and I return to the lounge room pretending like nothing has happened.